 - Cats with pancreatic disorders.
 This group includes those with pancreatitis and those with chronic pancreatitis that is not yet resolved.

 - Cats who have had gallbladder surgery (cholecystectomy).
 The almond butter could irritate the gallbladder and pancreas if it were eaten in large quantities over time.
+Your cat can develop diarrhea as a result.

 - Obese cats